 The 2019 economic impact evaluation formed the basis for the analysis of the operating restrictions.
 The estimates of the future economic impact of Dublin Airport were assumed to grow from this baseline as a function of air traffic forecasts for the airport.
-Air traffic forecasts for Dublin Airport were provided by daa for the period 2022-2025.
-These included a forecast assuming no operating restrictions (unconstrained forecast) and assuming the application of the operating restrictions specified in the current planning permission (constrained), both reflecting the post-COVID outlook.
+Air traffic forecasts for Dublin Airport, produced May 2021, were provided by daa for the period 2022-2025.
+These included a forecast assuming no operating restrictions but maintaining the 32 million cap on annual passenger volumes ("unconstrained") and another assuming the application of the operating restrictions specified in the current planning permission as well as the 32 million cap ("constrained"), both reflecting the post-COVID outlook.
+To

 While increased air traffic is expected to result in increased employment, the growth in employment is not always in proportion to the growth in traffic.
 Employment elasticities were applied reflecting the anticipated relationship between forecast traffic growth and employment growth.
 To account for productivity gains and economies of scale, the direct employment impacts were estimated assuming an economic impact elasticity of 0.67, i.e., each 1% increase in traffic results in a 0.67% increase in airport activity.
-This elasticity was based on previous research on European airports for ACI Europe, which found evidence of economies of scale in airport employment.15 The multiplier impacts (indirect and induced) were estimated from the direct impacts, using the multiplier ratios from the 2019 study, calculated from the CSO's latest I-O tables.16
+This elasticity was based on previous research on European airports for ACI Europe, which found evidence of economies of scale in airport employment.18 The multiplier impacts (indirect and induced)